aws-samples/api-gateway-websocket-saas-rate-limiting-using-aws-lambda-authorizer/README.md

 <img alt="Architecture" src="./images/architecture.png" />

 1. The client send an HTTP PUT request to the Amazon API Gateway HTTP endpoint to create a session for a tenant.
 This call could also be authenticated if required but that is outside the scope of this sample.
-2. The session AWS Lambda will create a session and store it in the DynamoDB with a TTL (Time To Live) value specified which will remove all session connections if no communication is sent or received over a specific period of time.
+2. The AWS Lambda will create a session and store it in the DynamoDB with a <a href="https://docs.aws.amazon.com/amazondynamodb/latest/developerguide/TTL.html">TTL (Time To Live)</a> value specified. <a href="https://docs.aws.amazon.com/amazondynamodb/latest/developerguide/time-to-live-ttl-streams.html">Amazon DynamoDB Streams</a> is used to remove all session connections if no communication is sent or received over a specific period of time.
 3. Once a session is created the client will initiate a websocket connection to the Amazon AWS API Gateway websocket endpoint.
 4. An AWS Lambda function is used as the Authorizer for the websocket connection.
 The authorizer will do the following:
    <ol type="a" style="list-style-type: lower-alpha;">
       <li>Validate the tenant exists</li>
       <li>Validate the session exists</li>
-      <li>Add the tenantId, sessionId, and tenant settings to the authorizer context</li>
+      <li>Add the tenantId, sessionId, connectionId, and tenant settings to the authorizer context</li>
    </ol>
 5. An AWS Lambda function is used during connect to do the following:
    <ol type="a" style="list-style-type: lower-alpha;">